-- 8. Click the Chapter 4 option in the Recent Locations menu to return to that folder, if necessary, or tap Esc to close the menu without making a selection. - 9.
-In the files pane, right-click the Misc Files folder and choose Pin to Quick Access.
+8. Click the Chapter 4 option in the Recent Locations menu to return to that folder, if necessary, or tap Esc to close the menu without making a selection.

+9. In the files pane, right-click the Misc Files folder and choose Pin to Quick Access.

-The Misc Files folder is added to the Home menu in the Navigation pane.
-Items with a pin icon remain in Home until manually deleted.
+The Misc Files folder is added to the Quick Access menu in the Navigation pane.
+Items with a pin icon remain in Quick Access until manually deleted.
 Items without a pin icon change automatically based on recently visited folders.
-In previous versions of Windows, the Home menu was named Quick Access.
-Microsoft hasn't gotten around to updating the right-click menu, so you just need to remember the Quick Access option refers to the Home category.

-- 10. Use the Home menu in the Navigation pane to navigate to the Pictures folder. - 11.
-Use the Home menu in the Navigation pane to navigate to the Downloads folder. - 12.
-Use the Home menu in the Navigation pane to navigate to the Misc Files folder.
-Adding locations you visit frequently to Home helps you access your files more quickly. - 13.
+- 10. Use the Quick Access menu in the Navigation pane to navigate to the Pictures folder. - 11.
+Use the Quick Access menu in the Navigation pane to navigate to the Downloads folder. - 12.
+Use the Quick Access menu in the Navigation pane to navigate to the Misc Files folder.
+Adding locations you visit frequently to Quick Access helps you access your files more quickly. - 13.
 In the files pane, right-click Amp.jpg.

 Notice there is no Pin to Quick Access option.
-Only folders, not files, can be pinned to Home. - 14.
-Tap Esc to close the pop-up menu without making a selection. - 15.
+Only folders, not files, can be pinned to Quick Access.

+- 14. Tap Esc to close the pop-up menu without making a selection. - 15.
 Right-click Misc Files in the Navigation pane and choose Unpin from Quick Access.

-The item is removed from the Home menu, but the folder and its contents remain in their original location.
-Customizing the Home menu in this way helps you to be more efficient in locating your files. - 16.
-Close the File Explorer window.
+The item is removed from the Quick Access menu, but the folder and its contents remain in their original location.
+Customizing the Quick Access menu in this way helps you to be more efficient in locating your files.

+16. Close the File Explorer window.